UndeadZeratul/uzHDAddon/readme.md

 - Zrrion, for the Medical Pouch sprite
 - id Software, CardboardMarty, JoeyTD, Neoworm, YukesVonFaust, Sonik.O, ChopBlock223; for the Sawed-Off Slayer HUD sprites
 - Sonik.O for the UAC Break-Action Grenade Launcher HUD & pickup sprites
+- Sgt.
+Shivers, for the Plasma Pistol HUD & pickup sprites (Phazer)
 - Skelegant, for the [Gunsmith Pouch](https://dastrukar.gitlab.io/hddons-list/#utilities:gunsmithpouch-mohl) sprite used in Mohl's mod of the same name